 Now you can write your function and return $output value to print your author box.

 Let’s create social buttons for an author and attach it to the author box.
 Here is a sample code which will create social icons like the one displayed in Metro theme.

 What we have done in this code is, create social icon links from author profile, increased the gravatar size to 120 px and changed the pattern to add the social buttons in case it is present.

 Make sure you review the code to build the social media icons and update it according to your site.
 You can add the media profile available in your user profile section.

 Now we need to change the CSS to make it look nicer.
-You can copy the above css and paste it in Style.css file.
+You can copy the above CSS and paste it into Style.css file.